btonic/Fuzzer/README.md

 Fuzzer.fuzz -> Result -> Result.success() or Result.fail() -> Result added to insertion pool -> Fuzzer.commit_to_database() -> Results inserted into database
 ```

-The following parameters can be altered for the `fuzz()` function for refinement of values returned.
+The following parameters can be passed to the `fuzz()` function for refinement of generated results.

 * `random_generation` is set to either `True` or `False`.
 If this is true, then instead of sequential values being generated, the `random` module will be used to generate each character in the string returned.
 * `prohibit` is set to a list of characters you wish to disallow in the generated values.
 If you wish to allow everything, this is set to `None`.